VxMxPx/avrelia.com/content/posts/about-facebook-application-on-android.md

 <br /><small>_display system-level alerts, prevent phone from sleeping, reorder running applications, retrieve running applications, write sync settings, automatically start at boot, install shortcuts, read Home settings and shortcuts, read sync settings_</small>
 <br />It will allow an application to find out what other applications are running on your phone.
 Typical legitimate applications that require this permission include: task killers and battery history widgets.
 Why does Facebook need it?
 It's social network application, it's not task manager.
 Well, introduction of _Facebook Home_ [is supposed to be the reason](https://news.ycombinator.com/item?id=5543583); the second reason (perhaps even prevailing) is probably [Facebook's creepy hunger for information about you](http://techcrunch.com/2013/06/24/creepy-facebook/).

-**Conclusion**
+## Conclusion
-<br />The tragedy is, that the Facebook application itself doesn't offer much of functionality (or improved UX) compared to the browser's version.
+The tragedy is, that the Facebook application itself doesn't offer much of functionality (or improved UX) compared to the browser's version.
 In fact, it's slow, buggy and offers pretty much the same interface.
 So why really bother with it?
 It seems the main purpose of it is just to collect as much of personal information as possible.
 So if you're using Facebook, why not use just browser's version of it?
 And finally, even better, why not [just stop using Facebook all together](http://en.wikipedia.org/wiki/Criticism_of_Facebook)?